LinkedIn Guide

 Link preview of two animated people playing game.

-Think of link previews like the cover of a book for your post.
-They're the first thing people see, and they can decide whether someone clicks on your post or not.
+Link previews are like the book cover for your post or like a Youtube Banner for your post They're the first thing people see, and they can decide whether someone will click on your post or not.

 This way, you can make sure they catch people's attention and work the way you want when your post goes live.